Location, Accessibility, and Departments

 Departments The building has three levels (two main floors and a basement).
 The first floor contains the Finance Department, Human Resources, Fire Prevention Division, Human Rights Commission, and the Paducah Ambassadors.
-The second floor houses the General Government Department which includes offices for the Mayor, City Manager, City Clerk, and Public Information Officer.
-Also on the second floor are the Engineering-Public Works Department, Planning Department, Section 8 Housing, and the City Commission Chambers and Conference Room.
+The second floor houses the Administration Department which includes offices for the Mayor, City Manager, City Clerk, and Communications Manager.
+Also on the second floor are the Engineering Department, Planning Department, and the City Commission Chambers and Conference Room.
 The basement houses meeting and storage space in addition to mechanical components.

-The City of Paducah is pleased to receive the notification from the Kentucky Heritage Council that City Hall located at 300 South 5th Street is now listed on the National Park Service's National Register of Historic Places.
+In 2017, the City of Paducah received notification from the Kentucky Heritage Council that City Hall located at 300 South 5th Street is listed on the National Park Service's National Register of Historic Places.
 City Hall was nominated under Criterion C which focuses on the design, architecture, and construction of the building.
 The National Park Service officially listed City Hall on July 13, 2017.(View ‘Weekly List for July 14, 2017’ at http://www.nps.gov/history/nr/nrlist.htm to see listing.)

 Authorized by the National Historic Preservation Act of 1966, the National Register of Historic Places is part of a national program to coordinate and support public and private efforts to identify, evaluate, and protect America's historic and archeological resources.